Anderson-Lab/anderson-lab.github.io/csc_466_2021_spring/home.md

 * I have organized a menu based project for you.
 Meaning you may choose one but not more than one of the following options.
 * Project Option A: Make accessible tutorial(s) related to topics discussed in class.
 There is no better way to show mastery of a topic than by teaching it to someone else.
 In this case, you'll be asked to create self-driven tutorials and materials.
 They must be originals.
 * Project Option B: Choose your own adventure.
 You may have an ongoing project that can fit this category.
 You may have a new idea that fits into this category.
 The one rule for this option is it must be approved by the end of Week 4.
 * For this project, we will have one "bean counting" exercise.
 You must post on Flipgrid once a week.
 This regular posting is worth 10% out of the total 30% of the project.
+Each post should be between 3-5 minutes.
+It should include demos and screen sharing.
 * You will be assigned an individual grade based on your contribution to the project (10%).
 * Each group will be assigned a group grade on the project (10%).
 * Apart from that accountability bean counting exercise, we won't be bean counting.
 Instead, we will provide you with preliminary grades (not binding) based on your project.

-Participation: 10%
+Participation: 5%
 * We will be conducting this class using a variety of technologies (Teams/Slack, Flipgrid, etc).
-For communication, we will using the platform known as Teams.
-* You are expected to communicating with your instructors and class using this platform.
+It is important you contribute to the class on these platforms.
 * Mastery will be measured by examining participation history.
-* Mastery will also be measured through the small group tutorials.
-These small groups sessions are required, and your attendance in them will amount to 5% of your overall 10% participation score.
 * I won't be bean counting (i.e., you have to post X times per week).
 Instead, I will provide you with a preliminary grade (not binding) based on your demonstrated communication and participation.
 * Your final participation score will only be determined at the end of the quarter.